How to Cook Grape Tomatoes for Pasta

 Step 5.
 Set aside the rest of the roasted tomatoes.
 Drain juices from baking sheet into food processor.

 Step 6.
-Remove the garlic cloves out of the skins, being careful not to leave any paper-like skins behind.
-Add to food processor.
+Remove the garlic cloves from the skins, being careful not to leave any paper-like skins behind.
+Add to a food processor.

 Step 7.
 Blend tomatoes and garlic until creamy.
-Taste and adjust seasoning to your liking.
+Taste and adjust the seasoning to your liking.

 Step 8.
 Add about a tablespoon of salt to a large pot of water and bring to a boil.

 Step 9.
-Cook pasta according to package directions or until it’s al dente, 10-12 minutes.
-Reserve about a 1/2 cup of the water from the pasta before draining.
+Cook the pasta according to the package directions or until it’s al dente, 10-12 minutes.
+Reserve about 1/2 cup of the water from the pasta before draining.

-Note: Be sure and test the pasta a few minutes before the suggested time is up.
-You’re looking for slightly chewy, not mushy.
+Note: Be sure to test the pasta a few minutes before the suggested time is up.
+You’re looking for it to be slightly chewy, not mushy.

 Step 10.
-Add the fresh grape tomato pasta sauce to the same pot you used for cooking pasta and turn the heat to low.
-No need to rinse it.
+Add the fresh grape tomato pasta sauce to the same pot you used to cook pasta and turn the heat low.
+There’s no need to rinse the pan first.
 Stir gently to combine.

 Step 11.
-Add back enough of the reserved pasta water until it’s the right consistency for your taste.
+Add enough of the reserved pasta water until the sauce is the right consistency for your taste.
 I typically use between a quarter and half cup.

 Step 12.
 Return the pasta back to the pot with the sauce.
 Stir gently until the cooked pasta is coated with sauce.
-If it’s still not thinned out enough add a little more of the reserved starchy pasta water, only if needed.
+If it’s still not thinned out enough, add a little more of the reserved starchy pasta water.

 Step 13.
 Cut the remaining grape tomatoes in half.
 Gather the bunch of basil leaves into a roll and thinly slice, using the chiffonade method.